mongodb/docs/source/includes/avs-local-rag-generate-embeddings-with-local-model-javascript.rst

                   size: 1024
                   }

       #.
-After you have confirmed you are successfully generating embeddings
+Optionally, after you have confirmed you are successfully generating embeddings
-         with the local model, uncomment the code in lines 35-52 to generate embeddings for all the documents in the collection.
+         with the local model, you can uncomment the code in lines 35-52 to generate embeddings for all the documents in the collection.
 Save the file.

          Then, run the command to execute the code: